fabiankaraben/docsarchive-dev/content/typescript/5.2/project-configuration/configuring-watch.md

 # Configuring Watch

-As of TypeScript 3.8 and onward, the Typescript compiler exposes configuration which controls how it watches files and directories.
-Prior to this version, configuration required the use of environment variables which are still available.

 ## Background {#background}

 The `--watch` implementation of the compiler relies on Node’s `fs.watch` and `fs.watchFile`.
 Each of these methods has pros and cons.